MitchellAcoustics/circumplex/README.md

 ## License

 This project is licensed under the GNU GPLv3 License.
-For more information, please see the `license.md` file.
+For more information, please see the `LICENSE` file.

 ## Project layout